-Foreclosure of security interests can be implemented through a judicial enforcement procedure in accordance with the Execution and Bankruptcy Law.
-The general enforcement procedure is initiated by a written request of the secured party to the relevant execution office.
 With this written request, the relevant enforcement officer serves a payment order to the obligor.
 The secured party can request the sale of such security through public auction if the obligor does not object to such payment order within the period prescribed under the Execution and Bankruptcy Law.
 Otherwise, the secured party can file a lawsuit against the objecting party before the competent court; if the judgment is in favour of the secured party, said party will be able to proceed with the sale of the security through a public auction.

-The similar procedure steps are followed by the secured party regarding the receivables based on negotiable instruments such as promissory notes, bills of exchange and cheques.
+Similar procedure steps are followed by the secured party regarding the receivables based on negotiable instruments such as promissory notes, bills of exchange and cheques.
 The only difference would be that the periods prescribed under the Execution and Bankruptcy Law regarding such enforcement procedure are shorter than the ordinary enforcement procedures detailed above.